alexcvc/dev_howto/howto/Install_Debian12_Quick_Guide/README.md

-Install and make your Debian 12 as workbanch
+Install and build your Debian 12 system as your workbench
 ===

 ## Install and Setup TFTPD Server